-GraphQL, originally developed in Facebook, is an alternative way to provide an API to query data.
+GraphQL, originally developed at Facebook, is an alternative way to provide an API to query data.
 It is especially suited for data models that translate to graphs (nodes and edges) easily, but the specification is permissive enough that it can fit any scenario.

 While you can deploy a GraphQL-based API on a server, AWS AppSync provides a serverless approach to this.
 With it, you don't need to think about capacity and load, you only need to define how the API should work and AWS manages the rest.
 Using it with DynamoDB and Lambda provides a truly serverless GraphQL solution.